zxll0106/Image_and_Skeleton_Based_Group_Activity_Recognition/README.md

-# Spatial Temporal Network for Image and Skeleton Based Group Activity Recognition
+# Spatial Temporal Network for Image and Skeleton Based Group Activity Recognition (ACCV 2022)

 This repo contains code of our paper "Spatial Temporal Network for Image and Skeleton Based Group Activity Recognition".